openwfm/wrf-sfire-docs/docs/clusters_guide.md

      mpirun -np 10 examples/mpi_hello_world.exe # replace by your own executable and number of processors
      # do not use more MPI processes than nodes*ntasks

+#### How to run with GPU on alderaan

+    #!/bin/bash
+    #SBATCH --job-name=gpu
+    #SBATCH --gres=gpu:a100:1
+    #SBATCH --partition=math-alderaan-gpu
+    #SBATCH --time=1:00:00                  # Max wall-clock time 1 day 1 hour
+    #SBATCH --ntasks=1                        # number of cores
+    singularity exec /storage/singularity/tensorflow.sif python3 yourgpucode.py

+** Please do not use Alderaan GPUs without allocating them by `--gres` as above first.
+Please do not request an entire node by `--nodes` unless you really need all of it. **

+Of course instead of singularity you can run another GPU code.
+It is recommended to use the tensorflow singularity container it has updated CUDA drivers.
+To use Colibri GPUs, do not use --gres but reserve a whole node by #SBATCH --nodes=1.
+Singularity containers work on Colibri, but newer versions of tensorflow will not because current tensorflow requires the AVX2 instruction, which Colibri CPUs do not have.

 ## Interactive jobs through the scheduler

 Remember you should not directly ssh to a node to run your job.
 For interactive access to a compute node, do instead